padresmurfa/style_guides/csharp_unit_tests.md

    - **Never assert against literals**—always use `expected*` variables.
    - **The THEN section must not be merged with any other section**

+1. **LOGGING**
+   - Verify any behavior that can be validated via captured logging operations.
+   - Log the behavior of the code under test at appropriate levels (including trace-level logging with extensive details).
+   - In unit tests, assert against log entries in the LOGGING section to confirm that the intended execution branch was exercised.
+   - **Prefer asserting on emitted logs over (or in addition to) mock verifications** whenever possible: log-based assertions are simpler to write and review, and often replace complex mock setups (e.g., capturing parameters).
+   - Each unit test should explicitly verify that the execution branch it is meant to cover is taken, reducing false positives when setup does not exercise the desired branch.

 1. **BEHAVIOR**
    - Contains assertions for **mock interactions** (e.g., `mockService.Verify(x => x.DoSomething(), Times.Once());`).
    - This section **must be present if mocks are used**.